-In 2022, we required all our employees globally to complete training on combating slavery and human trafficking in supply chains, which explained how our staff can properly identify and prevent modern slavery risks.
-All employees located in English speaking countries were also required to complete a follow-up knowledge check on human trafficking and coercion prevention.
+We require all our employees globally to complete periodic training on combating slavery and human trafficking in supply chains, which explained how our staff can properly identify and prevent modern slavery risks.
+Our latest training was in 2022 and all employees located in English speaking countries were also required to complete a follow-up knowledge check on human trafficking and coercion prevention.
+The next training of this kind will be launched in 2025.